nmuffet/portfolio/lede/pinball.md

 <div class="flourish-embed flourish-map" data-src="visualisation/24290153"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/24290153/thumbnail" width="100%" alt="map visualization" /></noscript></div>

 Marvin Ortscheid, who manages the machines at Station 300 and recently opened Game On, a pinball arcade in Barberton, was also there.
 When asked what might be driving the recent interest, he pointed at the TV on the wall displaying local player scores and said, "It's that."
 He was referring to a feature called Stern Insider Connect on some machines that lets players create an account to track scores and achievements on each game.
 Carduner said that the digital gamification and social aspect might be drawing in a younger crowd.

-Players at Station 300 said the meetups were a good way to socialize and make friends.

 <div class="img-container mv4">
     <div id="g-pr2charts-Artboard_1_copy-box" class="ai2html">